elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 # Host Risk Score

 Host Risk Score is an experimental machine learning feature which assigns risk scores to hosts in a given Kibana space.
-Risk score is calculated for each host by using transforms on the alerting indices.
-Scores are updated every hour according to the most recent alerting activity.
-The Host Risk Score [package](https://github.com/elastic/detection-rules/releases) contains all of the required artifacts to set up the feature.
-The Host Risk Score feature is shipped with drilldown dashboards and additional Kibana features such as _the Host Risk Score Card on the Overview Page_ and _the Host Risk Keyword on the Alert Summary Flyout_ for an enhanced experience.
+Risk scores are calculated for each host by transforms on the alerting indices, and they update every hour with the most recent alerting activity.
+The Host Risk Score [package](https://github.com/elastic/detection-rules/releases) contains all of the required artifacts for setup.
+Host Risk Score feature is equipped with drilldown dashboards and additional Kibana features such as _the Host Risk Score Card on the Overview Page_ and _the Host Risk Keyword on the Alert Summary Flyout_ for an enhanced experience.

 ### Notes
- - **host name collision**: For searching and displaying hosts, the `host.name` field on alerts is used.
+ - **host name collision**: Hosts are identified by the `host.name` field on alerts.
 There may be some edge cases where different hosts use the same name. [details](#host-name-collision-details)

 ## Setup Instructions